sinhrks/daskperiment/docs/source/quickstart.rst

    ...
 [INFO] Finished Experiment (trial id=8)
    2.1481070929378823

-The function outputs different result in every trial because of the randomness.
+This function outputs different result in every trial because of the randomness.
 To make the function reproducible, random seed should be provided.

 To do this, pass `seed` argument to `compute` method.
-Note that this trial shows the warning because its result is changed comparing to the previous result (no seed).
+Note that this trial issue the warning because its result is different to the previous result (no seed).

 .. code-block:: python